Storm Damage? Our Recovery & Restoration Team Can Help!

 Before you file an insurance claim, first check with your agency to see if they offer wind-storm insurance.
 The process involves a simple inspection to confirm that your home was built with the appropriate methods to withstand a storm.
 Have the inspector look for things like gable end bracing, roof to wall attachments, and a secondary water resistant barrier.
 You’ll be pleasantly surprised with the amount of money you can save by obtaining a wind mitigation report.
 You pay a lot for your insurance—make sure you are getting as many benefits as you can.

 - Filing a claim on your roof will not raise your insurance rates.
 There is Florida state legislation and regulations in place that determine how rates can be raised.
 If you have owned your home and been with your insurance company for an extended period of time, you have likely paid for your roof many times over.
-You have the right to get what you have paid for, without being penalized.
+You should get what you pay for!

 - There are many companies that will tell you that you can get your roof replaced for free, but by law, a homeowner cannot profit from an insurance claim.
 Your deductible must be accounted for in some form, otherwise, this is considered fraud.